 2. Be an engaged participant

 Observing from the sidelines is not enough.
 If you choose to volunteer your time, don’t hide in the background.
 Chat with the communities you are helping, try to relate to people at a human level.
-Suspend your judgement and truly try to empathize with those who have very different experiences than you do.
+Suspend your judgment and truly try to empathize with those who have very different experiences than you do.

 3. Read fiction